 On August 1, 2014, the San Francisco Regional Water Quality Control Board issued the Water Quality Certification for the University of California Berkeley Haas School of Business Expansion Project for Site No.: 02-01-C1181 (bkw).
 As part of the conditions outlined in the permit, the Riparian Vegetation Enhancement at the Women's Faculty Club Reach of Strawberry Creek (hereafter referred to as the Riparian Enhancement Project or simply the Project) was used as partial mitigation for impacts to waters of the State as a result of construction activities to expand the UC Berkeley Haas School of Business.
-This report is a summary of as-built conditions for the Project as required in the permit conditions.
+This report is the first annual report for the Project as required in the permit conditions.